EPFL-IC-Make-Team/medinote/README.md

 ### Architecture

-We fine-tune our models from [MediTron](https://arxiv.org/abs/2311.16079), variants of Llama-2 whose pre-training was extended to PubMed articles, abstracts and clinical practice guidelines.
+We fine-tune MediTron models, variants of Llama-2 whose pre-training was extended to PubMed articles, abstracts and clinical practice guidelines.

 ####